 Before your operation

-This page gives you general information about what happens before an operation.
+Read our general information about what happens before an operation.
 There are sections about

 What to expect before your operation

 Knowing what to expect can help you to prepare and help you to recover more quickly.
 Most people feel worried before an operation.
-So ask your doctor and nurses any questions that you have about what you need to do before your operation.
+So, ask your doctor and nurses any questions that you have about what you need to do before your operation.
 You can also ask them what to expect afterwards.

 Getting ready for your operation

-Before some operations you may need to prepare in a particular way.
+Before some operations you might need to prepare in a particular way.
 You also need to stop eating and drinking for a period of time beforehand.
 The length of time depends on the type of operation.
-Just before your operation you will change into a hospital gown.
-You will also need to take off any jewellery and make up, and remove contact lenses and false teeth if you have them.
+Just before your operation you change into a hospital gown.
+You also need to take off any jewellery and make up, and remove contact lenses and false teeth if you have them.

 You can view and print the quick guides for all the pages in the Surgery section.

-- Your type of cancer
+- your type of cancer

-- The type of operation you are having
+- the type of operation you are having

-- Your general health
+- your general health

-You may have surgery as an outpatient (day surgery) or may stay one or more nights in hospital as an inpatient.
+You might have surgery as an outpatient (day surgery) or may stay one or more nights in hospital as an inpatient.
 It depends on the type of surgery you are having.
 Staying in hospital means that the staff can keep an eye on you and monitor your recovery.

 People are often told that they need to have surgery but then have to wait a few weeks to have the operation.
 This can be a difficult time emotionally.
 But it does give you time to prepare yourself and have any tests you may need beforehand.
 For some people it is also a chance to sort things out at home or work.

 Knowing what to expect can help you to prepare and recover.
 Most people feel anxious before an operation.
 Finding out about it can help you cope.
-So

-- Ask your doctors and nurses lots of questions
+- Ask your doctors and nurses lots of questions.

-- Be sure about what you need to do before the operation and what to expect afterwards
+- Be sure about what you need to do before the operation and what to expect afterwards.

-- Get things ready to go in to hospital, such as nightwear, books, music, magazines, etc
+- Get things ready to go in to hospital, such as nightwear, books, music, magazines, etc.

-- Try relaxation techniques – these can be good if you are nervous
+- Try relaxation techniques – these can be good if you are nervous.

 Below is a 360° photograph of an operating theatre.
 If you can't see the photograph, you can download the Adobe Flash Player from the Adobe website.
 Use the arrows to move the picture and look around the room.